Bachelor of Artificial Intelligence (Honours)

 Artificial Intelligence (AI) is driving digital disruption through the development of smart systems and machines capable of performing tasks that typically require human intelligence.
 From self-driving cars to the proliferation of smart assistants, AI is a growing part of everyday life.
 This specialised four-year course prepares you with the knowledge and skills required to design, develop and evolve computational solutions that harness the latest advances in AI.

 You will study up-to-the-minute trends, insights and emerging topics to ensure you graduate with a highly relevant skill set that is sought after by employers across the globe.
-You will explore different AI tools and techniques as you learn key concepts and deep dive into advanced topics in machine learning, language and speech processing, and robotics.
+Explore a range of AI tools and techniques as you learn key concepts and deep dive into advanced topics in machine learning, language and speech processing, and robotics.

 Want the skills to develop the intelligent systems that drive digital disruption?

 The Bachelor of Artificial Intelligence (Honours) gives you ample opportunity to sharpen your skill set under the guidance and direction of our supportive teaching staff.
-In the beginning you'll explore fundamental concepts across mathematical modelling and programming, before diving into more advanced topics in data wrangling, machine learning, natural language and speech processing, robotics and AI.
-You’ll also have opportunities to undertake a professional placement and to work in teams with an industry partner, tackling authentic business challenges as part of a capstone project.
+Start by exploring fundamental concepts across mathematical modelling and programming, before diving into more advanced topics in data science, data engineering, data wrangling, machine learning, natural language and speech processing, robotics and AI.
+You’ll have opportunities to undertake a professional placement and to work in teams with an industry partner, tackling authentic business challenges as part of a capstone project.
 You can also focus your studies towards the area that interests you most by undertaking minor studies in an area of your choosing.
-In your final year, culminate your knowledge in your final year through completion of an honours research project.
+In your final year, consolidate your knowledge through the completion of an honours research project.

 Indicative student workload